 Redcap Story of Yesteryear by Audrey

 In October 1995 I had a phone call, asking if I could take my Redcaps to work on a film set at Haddon Hall.
-"Jayne Eyre" was being directed by Franco Zefferelli, with William Hurt and Jane Gainsborg starring.
+"Jayne Eyre" was being directed by Franco Zefferelli, with William Hurt and Charlotte Gainsborg starring.
 I quite thought it was a wind-up, so said I would consider the offer.
 However, Wayne rang back in an hour and I agreed to go.
 I took a cockerel and six hens.
 We were on call for three weeks and actually worked for seven days.
 I took three geese as well.
 We had to be on Haddon Hall car park at 8am and on arrival had enormous bacon butties and mugs of coffee.

 Lunches were delicious.
 We all ate together - Zefferelli, the stars and the poultry lady.
 On the first day Zeff. said he wanted the chickens there and pointed and the geese there.
 I said "of course", then frantically threw corn and they miraculously went to their places.
 I was reluctant to go inside for lunch and leave the Redcaps in the grounds but Wayne assured me they would be fine.
 When we came out the Head Gardener was threatening all sorts of things if someone didn't get them out of his garden as soil and plants were flying in all directions.